sword of the dead city

 greybox process

-Once we had the gameplay basics in place, like room transitions and player locomotion, I began the level blockouts.
+Once we had the gameplay basics in place, primarily room transitions and player locomotion, I began the level blockouts.

 asset library